What do banks do?

 What is Infrastructure?

-The infrastructure divisions perform control and service functions across the bank, in particular tasks relating to, human resources, operations, finance, audit, legal and compliance, as well as financial services such as risk management and regulation.
+The Infrastructure divisions perform control and service functions across the bank, in particular tasks relating to, human resources, operations, finance, audit, legal and compliance, as well as financial services such as risk management and regulation.
 Some will have begun their careers in banking, but many will have crossed over from a similar role in a different industry.
 And as banks become more heavily regulated, they depend more on teams of specialists in each division.

 What would you like to see?